Zang3th/SalinityGL/README.md

 ### Release preview

-- v0.2.0: Completion of the base foundation of the *CellSim* app
+- v0.2.0: Completion of the base foundation of the *Liquefied* app
-- v0.2.1: Integration of more cell types.
-Improvements to the engine core
+- v0.2.1: Improvements to the *Liquefied* app and the engine core
-- v0.2.2: Performance improvements and multithreading

 ### Backlog